Choose the Best Ultrasound Probe: Guide to Ultrasound Transducer Types

 Endocavitary Transducers

-Furthermore, on the list of ultrasound transducer types, there is the endocavitary ultrasound transducer type.
-These probes provide you with the opportunity to perform internal examinations of the patient.
-Therefore, they are designed to fit in specific body orifices.
+Endocavitary probes provide the opportunity to perform internal examinations of the patient.
+Therefore, they are designed to fit specific body orifices.

-Typically, they have small footprints and the frequency varies in the range of 3.5Mhz – 11.5Mhz.
+Typically, they have small footprints, and the frequency varies in the range of 3.5 MHz to 11.5 MHz.

 It is often employed in cardiology to obtain a better image of the heart through the oesophagus.
 The frequency is middle, in the range of 3Mhz – 10Mhz.